 Skip to product information

-TWENTY-ONE NOVELS & FOUR NOVELLAS are in this half price bundle covering every cheeky Aussie book boyfriend fantasy you’ve ever had!
+TWENTY-ONE NOVELS & FOUR NOVELLAS are in this sexy-as-sin bundle covering every cheeky Aussie book boyfriend fantasy you’ve ever had!

 Look Inside - Chapter 1